-- (1) The Data Standards Chair: - (a) must appoint to a Data Standards Advisory Committee the Data Standards Advisory Committee: - (i) 1 or more consumer representatives; and - (ii) 1 or more privacy representatives; and - (b) may appoint others to the Committee as the Chair sees fit. - (2) An appointment must be in writing. - (3) The Chair may determine the terms and conditions of an appointment in writing. - Note: An appointee may be reappointed: see section 33AA of the Act Interpretation Act 1901 and paragraph 13(1)(a) of the Legislation Act 2003.
+- (1) The Data Standards Chair: - (a) must appoint to a Data Standards Advisory Committee: - (i) 1 or more consumer representatives; and - (ii) 1 or more privacy representatives; and - (b) may appoint others to the Committee as the Chair sees fit. - (2) An appointment must be in writing. - (3) The Chair may determine the terms and conditions of an appointment in writing.

+Note: An appointee may be reappointed: see section 33AA of the Act Interpretation Act 1901 and paragraph 13(1)(a) of the Legislation Act 2003.